 7. Scuba Dive to Experience Paraty’s Sealife

-Because it’s so gorgeous in this area of Brazil, one of the best things to do in Paraty is going scuba diving!
+Because it’s so gorgeous in this area of Brazil, one of the best things to do in Paraty is go scuba diving!

 This is the perfect way to experience the underwater world of this emerald-green sea.
 Plus, you’ll spend 40 minutes diving in an ocean teeming with wildlife (and a shipwreck).